FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 This might be the only time we will start the server; since we have installed `nodemon`, the server will restart every time it detects a file change.

 Head over to http://localhost:9000/; you will see an error!

-This is actually to be expected, since we have not created any routes yet.
+> FUN FACT: This is actually to be expected, since we have not created any routes yet.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/borked-route.png" alt="The Express route doesn't exist yet, so we see an error message." class="img-fluid" figure=false %}